🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 With any luck, you may get a coyote sighting as they often hunt for mice in this field!

-If you need a moment of internet service for any reason, this tends to be the most reliable signal you will find in the park.
+If you need a moment of internet service for any reason, I’ve found that this tends to be the most reliable signal you will find in the park.

 🏞 Sentinel Bridge